Barbecue

 for our local

-lined with bricks.
+community club events.
 (That spot is actually on land I now own but is so

 grown up with kudzu that I doubt if I can find it.)
 No doubt the choice